Currently unavailable for purchase

 © Cindy Schnackel, see profile for more; no pinning to Pinterest, please.

-Most of my work is done subconsciously and intuitively, without a plan.
-I believe there are meanings in it for each of us to find.
-Sometimes, it’s just about enjoying the absurdity!
+My work is done subconsciously and intuitively, without planning, at least to begin.
+There may be meanings in it for each of us to find.
+Sometimes, it’s just about enjoying absurdity!
 Full Bio

 That’s it Cindy…I do not ever want to be your enemy as you would surely sic this creature on me….wow…she sure is scary…